 2. Filtration & Dehydration

-The used oil is first filtered after collection to remove large contaminants.
-Such large contaminants could include dirt, metal shavings, and other forms of debris that it picked up while in use.
-After filtration, the oil undergoes dehydration to get rid of any water content.
-Water contamination during the service life of the oil can occur by condensation or due to exposure to moisture, and this must be eliminated before further processing of the oil can take place.
+After collection, used oil undergoes a filtration process to remove large contaminants such as dirt, metal shavings, and other debris accumulated during its usage.
+Subsequently, the oil undergoes dehydration to eliminate any remaining water content.
+Water contamination during the oil’s service life can arise from condensation or exposure to moisture, necessitating its removal before further processing.

-Dehydration ensures that the remaining oil is ready for more advanced steps in purification.
-This is a critical step of Used Oil Recycling Process because if water and big-sized particles are not removed early enough, they will affect the efficiency of the later refining steps.
+Dehydration ensures that the purified oil is prepared for more advanced purification steps.
+This critical step in the Used Oil Recycling Process is essential because if water and large particles are not removed promptly, they can adversely impact the efficiency of subsequent refining processes.

 3. Distillation

-This would then serve to segregate the base oil stock from other by-products such as fuel oils or asphalt.
-It ensures through the process of distillation that the oil gets broken down into its components, and with that, each fraction has specific uses.
+This process effectively segregates the base oil stock from other by-products, such as fuel oils and asphalt.
+Distillation breaks down the oil into its components, ensuring that each fraction has specific and designated uses.
 The base oil can still re-enter lubricants by further processing.

 4. Hydrotreating or Clay Treatment